-Power cut hits New Lynn's LynnMall
+Power cut hits New Lynn's LynnMall in West Auckland

 Surrounding businesses said they had not been affected.

-Vector said customers could keep up to date asower is restored through the Vector Outage Centre, available on vector.co.nz/outages.
+Vector said customers could keep up to date as power is restored through the Vector Outage Centre, available on vector.co.nz/outages.